The Permeability of Soil Explained

 Low-soil-permeability-(1).jpg

-The velocity of flow of a fluid through a porous medium is directly related to the hydraulic gradient causing the flow.
+The velocity of a fluid's flow through a porous medium is directly related to the hydraulic gradient causing the flow.
 This is known as Darcy’s Law.
 Put simply, water will only flow through a soil from A to B if there is a pressure difference between A and B. The velocity of flow is directly related to the magnitude of that pressure difference.
-The temperature and viscosity of the fluid has an effect, as does the particle size, void content, and composition of the medium.
+The temperature and viscosity of the fluid have an effect, as does the particle size, void content, and composition of the medium.

 Stratification of the soil also influences permeability.
 Where soils are built up in layers, during construction or by deposition, it is likely that permeability will be greater horizontally than vertically across the layer boundaries.